 The Challenge: Unprecedented Clean Energy Job Growth Is Needed

-For example, based on data from IREC’s National Solar Jobs Census 2020, the solar workforce will need to almost quadruple to reach the Biden Administration’s goal of 100% carbon-free electricity by 2035.
+There are currently 255,000 solar workers in the United States, according to IREC’s National Solar Jobs Census.
+Industry estimates find the number of workers will need to almost quadruple to reach the Biden Administration’s goal of 100% carbon-free efficiency by 2035.
 In the energy efficiency sector, which will also need to grow dramatically, 91% of employers recently reported that it was somewhat or very difficult to hire new employees.

 This is a tremendous opportunity, but such significant workforce expansion will not happen by chance.
 It will require comprehensive planning and coordination.
 This is particularly true if we want to ensure that this unprecedented job growth is inclusive and translates to opportunities and economic gains for communities that need them most.